thvl3/steGO/README.md

    # Linux/macOS
    sudo install steGo /usr/local/bin

-   # Windows
+   # Windows (PowerShell)
+   # Create a directory for your executables if you don't have one, e.g., $HOME\bin
+   # mkdir $HOME\bin -ErrorAction SilentlyContinue
+   # Copy steGo.exe to that directory:
+   Copy-Item .\steGo.exe -Destination "$HOME\bin\steGo.exe"
-   # Copy steGo.exe to a directory in your PATH
+   # Ensure that the directory (e.g., $HOME\bin) is in your PATH.
+   # You can check by running: $env:Path -split ';'
+   # To add it temporarily for the current session: $env:Path += ";$HOME\bin"
+   # For a permanent change, search for "Edit the system environment variables" in Windows.
    ```

+### Windows Execution Notes

+Sometimes, antivirus software on Windows might incorrectly flag `steGo.exe` as malicious.
+If you encounter this, or face permission issues when trying to run the program, consider the following:

+*   **Antivirus Exception**: Add an exception for `steGo.exe` in your antivirus software.
+The steps for this vary depending on your antivirus program.
+*   **Run as Administrator (Use with Caution)**: You can try running PowerShell as an administrator.
+Right-click on the PowerShell icon and select "Run as administrator".
+However, be cautious when running any program with elevated privileges.
+*   **Verify the Source**: Ensure you have downloaded `steGo` from the official GitHub releases page to minimize risks.

 ### From Release

-Download the latest release from the [releases page](https://github.com/thule/steGo/releases) and install the appropriate binary for your platform:
+Download the latest release from the [releases page](https://github.com/thvl3/steGo/releases) and install the appropriate binary for your platform:

 | Platform | Binary Name |
 |----------|------------|